 I have been a visiting scholar at Columbia University, New York, the Scuola Normale Superiore in Florence and the European Centre for Minority Issues in Germany.

-I was awarded a EURIAS Fellowship at the Netherlands Institute for Advanced Study in Amsterdam where I am based from September 2018-July 2019.
+I was awarded a EURIAS Fellowship at the Netherlands Institute for Advanced Study (NIAS) in Amsterdam where I was based from September 2018-July 2019.
+I was also a Marie Curie Fellow awarded by the European Commission.

 I was Principal Investigator of an AHRC (Arts and Humanities Research Council) funded project ‘Aesthetics of Protest: Visual Culture and Communication in Turkey’ from 2016-2018 working with colleagues at Glasgow Caledonia University, University of Brighton and Bilgi University, Istanbul.

-I am supervising a Newton International Fellow, Ozge Ozduzen, whose work focuses on social movements in Turkey.
-I supervise Dr. Lucie Fremlova, on her CEU Budapest Post Doctoral Fellowship on LGBTIQ Roma.
+I supervised a British Academy Newton International Fellow, Ozge Ozduzen, whose work focuses on social movements in Turkey.
+I also supervised Dr. Lucie Fremlova, on her CEU Budapest Post Doctoral Fellowship on LGBTIQ Roma.
 I have advised local government in the UK, NGOs and charities in central and eastern Europe and international organisations regarding minority representation and participation.